JetBrains/teamcity-documentation/topics/pull-requests.md

 <td>

 By default, the Pull Requests build feature loads the [GitLab draft merge requests](https://docs.gitlab.com/ee/user/project/merge_requests/drafts.html) information and runs builds on draft merge requests.
-The build page displays the "Draft" status and icon next to the pull request number.
+The build page displays the "Draft" status and icon next to the merge request number.

 Check the box to ignore GitLab draft merge requests.
-TeamCity will not load the draft pull request information until its status changes.
+TeamCity will not load the draft merge request information until its status changes.

 </td>
 </tr>